GYSC/gysc.github.com/registration.md

 tags: gettysburg youth soccer club, gettysburg, youth, soccer, club, teams, registration
 permalink: /registration/
 ---
-###Registration Information
+###Registration Information for the Fall 2013/Spring 2014 Season

+Registration forms need to be received by June 15th.
+You can drop your regsitration off at the practice fields at James Gettys Elementary School on Wednesday, June 12th or Thursday June 13th from 5:00 pm - 7:00 pm.
+Otherwise, you can mail your registration to GYSC, PO Box 4563, Gettysburg, PA 17325.

-This page includes information needed to register with GYSC for the Fall 2013/Spring 2014 season.
-If you have any questions, please email the GYSC Registrar, Lori Bridel, at: <a href="mailto:blbridel@embarqmail.com">blbridel@embarqmail.com</a>
+Here is a checklist of what is required to register with GYSC for the Fall 2013/Spring 2014 season.

-###Required Forms
+###Required Information

 <a href="https://www.dropbox.com/s/7qfdk24zfej4bak/Medical_Release1.pdf">Medical Release Form</a>